aybe/FIRConvolution/README.md

 ## Notes

-In the repository, there are [extra projects](Projects) that implement testing using MSTest while using the Unity code base.
-Leveraging [a few tricks](Projects/FIRConvolution/Fakes), it is indeed possible to achieve such setup and in return benefit of a friendlier testing environment than Unity's one.
-As this is a Unity project, by convention the Visual Studio solution isn't committed so you'll have to add them manually to it.

-Regarding getting the code to be runnable under vanilla .NET, it already does in the mentioned projects although there's an indirect use of `Unity.Mathematics`.
-However, one might not be able to use that assembly for licensing reasons.
-To address that issue, one shall create extra shims for the relevant types and methods then use the aligned memory allocator [for vanilla .NET](Assets/FIRConvolution/Runtime/MemoryAllocatorNet.cs) instead.
+Porting it for vanilla .NET should be easy, it already works in the MSTest project:

+1. extend the pattern to [shim Unity types](Projects/FIRConvolution/Fakes) to `float2`, `float4` and `math.dot`
+2. use the aligned memory allocator [for vanilla .NET](Assets/FIRConvolution/Runtime/MemoryAllocatorNet.cs) instead of the Unity one

+(this is in order to avoid the gray area of using Unity assemblies outside Unity)

 ## Credits